alexanderczigler/habitica/README.md

 #### Using

-Check the `config` and adjust the values according to your needs.
-I make sure the script saves a few hundred gold pieces because you never know when it can come in handy.
-Create a schedule running the `armoire()` function.
-My suggestion is to run it a couple of times a day for starters and then increase it until the amount of gold stops increasing.
+1. Adjust the `config` object at the top of the script.
+2. Schedule the `armoire()` function to run 2-4 times a day.

 ### Healer | healer.gs